whiteCrow77/Animation/Animation.md

 ## Scene: 3rd Person view
 - ruined walls(mental barriers) and towers(concrete, isolation) in a peaceful void
-- nadza(representative) breaks out of her tower
+- (representative) breaks out of her tower
-- goes looking for people people who are also trapped
+- goes looking for people who are also trapped
 - when they meet freedom emerges and fog will disappear and more walls will be revealed
 - all the freed people look a the obstacle with determination